Home Tutorials Training Consulting Books Company Contact us

 The Flutter tooling checks during development for bad programming patterns.
 Certain checks depend on the code and as we modify during development this code constantly, certain warnings makes is harder to modify the code.

-Open the analysis_options.yaml file and replace its content with the following:
+To ignore a few warnings which show a lot of warnings during development, you can open the analysis_options.yaml file and replace its content with the following:

 include: package:flutter_lints/flutter.yaml